The Langoliers (miniseries)

-The Langoliers is a horror miniseries consisting of two parts of 1½ hours each.
+The Langoliers is a horror miniseries about ten airline passengers who become accidental witnesses to the mysteries of time.
 It was directed and written by Tom Holland and based on the novella by Stephen King from the four-part anthology book Four Past Midnight.
-The series was produced by Mitchell Galin and David R. Kappes, for Laurel Entertainment, Inc. The miniseries originally aired May 14–15, 1995 on the ABC network.
+The series was produced by Mitchell Galin and David R. Kappes, for Laurel Entertainment, Inc. It originally aired May 14–15, 1995 on the ABC network in episodes of 1½ hours each.

 Plot

-During a red-eye flight of a Lockheed L-1011 from Los Angeles International Airport to Boston Logan International Airport, the plane flies through a strange light, and most of the passengers and flight crew disappear, leaving behind only personal artifacts.
-Only those passengers who were asleep remain, discovering the predicament when they wake.
-Pilot Brian Engle, deadheading on the flight, takes the controls; unable to contact any other airport, he lands the plane at Bangor International Airport because of its long runway and lighter traffic level.